csai-arc/cholec-mt-dssd/README.md

-For trained network models please contact saipradeep.chakka@iiitb.ac.in
+For trained network models please contact the author.